KennethMathari/MoneySwift/README.md

 - <b>List-Detail Layout </b>: For a dual-pane layout where one pane presents a list of items and another pane displays the details of items selected from the list.
 - <b>Instantiator </b>: a little Kotlin library that uses reflection to fill data class with random test data.
 - <b>Coil </b>: For image loading and caching.
+- <b>KtLint</b>: creates convenient tasks in your Gradle project that run ktlint checks or do code auto format.
 - <b>JUnit </b>: For unit testing.
 - <b>MockK </b>: For mocking dependencies in tests.
-- <b> Turbine </b> : Specialized library for testing kotlinx.coroutines Flow.
+- <b>Turbine </b> : Specialized library for testing kotlinx.coroutines Flow.

 Other dependencies are listed in the build.gradle files.